What are the Best Soundproof Underlays?

 - Cost-effective

-The drawback with thicker underlays is you would require an additional layer over the soundproofing to stabilise the laminate.
-The best thing about the Impact Mat is that you can install your chosen floor straight over the top.
+The drawback of thicker underlays is that you would need an additional layer over the soundproofing to stabilise the laminate.
+The best thing about the Impact Mat is that you can install your chosen floor directly over it.

 How to soundproof floors

 Soundproofing floors requires adding mass, sound absorption, and decoupling.
 It follows the same principles as soundproofing walls and ceilings.
-By improving the floor’s ability to absorb sound, you will successfully soundproof the floor against airborne and impact noise.
+By improving the floor’s sound absorption, you will soundproof it against airborne and impact noise.

 - To block airborne sound, add mass to the floor area.
 Acoustic insulation slabs and underlays are materials used to add mass to the floor.
 Soundproof between floor joists to block and absorb noise, acoustic underlays with mass-loaded vinyl add to the floor’s mass.

-- Improve the floor’s ability to absorb sound by using acoustic underlays to absorb impact noise and acoustic insulation inside empty floor cavities to stop sounds from resonating inside the floor joist.
+- Improve the floor’s sound absorption by using acoustic underlays to reduce impact noise and acoustic insulation in empty floor cavities to prevent sound from resonating within the floor joists.

 How to install acoustic underlays

-- If you use gripper rods or perimeter edge strips, they should be installed before the acoustic underlay.
+- If you use gripper rods or perimeter edge strips, install them before the acoustic underlay.

 - Lay the soundproof mats over the floor in a brick-bond pattern if possible.